ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 ```
 If this is not the case, then download it again or copy it in a file.

-1. It  is a good idea to check that the back-end API is running before exposing it.
+1. It  is a good idea to check that the back end API is running before exposing it.
 In this case, we are going to use the GET verb on the quote operation.
 Type the following:  `curl -H "Accept: application/json" "http://SampleJAXRS20-aw.eu-gb.mybluemix.net/loanmgt/resources/loans/v1/quote?loanAmount=10000&annualInterestRate=1.1&termInMonths=36"`
 You should obtain the following results: {"loanAmount":10000,"annualInterestRate":1.1,"termInMonths":36,"monthlyPaymentAmount":282.51360281363674}.

 > This API is not exposed, is not protected, is not monitored, is not governed.
 Let's use API Connect to fix this.